 A. SPADA reception center

-In order to apply for asylum in France, you must first of all report to a first reception center (Spada or Pada).
-You may not go directly to the prefecture or to the Ofpra (French office for the protection of refugees and stateless persons).
+In order to apply for asylum in France, you must first of all report to a first reception center (Spada).
+You must not go directly to the prefecture or to the Ofpra (French office for the protection of refugees and stateless persons).

-You must go as soon as possible to the Spada.
-Even though there is no time limit for requesting asylum and you can request asylum even after years of living in France, if you say that you arrived in France more than 90 days ago, the prefecture will place you in the fast-track process (factsheet no. 2-1).
-This fast-track process is less favorable for you.
+You must go as soon as possible to the Spada (or call the Ofii’s number).
+Even though there is no time limit for requesting asylum and you can request asylum even after years of living in France, if you say that you arrived in France more than 90 days ago, the prefecture will place you in the fast-track process (factsheet no. 2).
+This fast-track process is less favorable for you, and you will be denied the Material Reception Conditions (CMA) that normally come with an asylum application, which involve housing and an allowance.

 Each Spada is managed by an association which works on behalf of the French government.
-Its role is multiple since it must inform you about asylum, give you the necessary documents to file an application for protection, and help you with the asylum application procedures, especially if you are not living in a housing center.
+It has multiple roles, as it must inform you about asylum, give you the necessary documents to file an application for protection, and help you with the asylum application procedures, especially if you are not living in a housing center.

-The Spada must inform you about asylum and provide you with the information documents produced by the Ofii (The French office for immigration and integration), a government body (factsheet no. 2).
+The Spada must inform you about the asylum procedure and provide you with information documents produced by the Ofii (the French office for immigration and integration), a government body (factsheet no. 2).

 The Spada must help you fill out the asylum request registration form and check that the file is complete, in order to send it to the prefecture.